 What's the step by step process for getting started?

-Step 6: Work your way to completing all of the available skills and challenges, and let us know how you are getting on, we would love to hear from you
+Step 7: Work your way through completing all of the available skills and challenges.

 Am I locking myself into a certain period of time?